Chinese-funded solar project lights up remote Philippine village

 The project also provided job opportunities for the villagers.

 "The benefit of this project is huge.
 It brought us electricity.
-Even the residents of the neighboring villagers moved here to be able to take advantage of the electricity.
-Many of them come to charge their phone batteries for instance," he said.
+Even the residents of the neighboring villages moved here to be able to take advantage of the electricity.
+Many of them come to charge their phone batteries, for instance," he said.

 "This project will help us to be more productive and for sure it will open up more opportunities for us," Esteban said.

-Esteban's mother, Elsie, who is a village chief, said: "With the installation of solar power, our people are more inspired to build actual houses and not just live in bahay kubo," Elsie said, referring to the nipa hut, a type of stilt house indigenous to the culture of the Philippines.
+Esteban's mother, Elsie, who is a village chief, said, "With the installation of solar power, our people are more inspired to build actual houses and not just live in bahay kubo," referring to the nipa hut, a type of stilt house indigenous to the Philippines.
 These houses are made out of bamboo, wood and nipa palm leaves.

 "We have 10 new pupils enrolled here because they now see the positive outcome of this project," Cawagas said.